Thursday, March 31

 Welcome to Ant Facts!

 Let me tell you all about ants!
 Have you ever sat and just watched ants?
 I love to watch the ants carrying food and other stuff back to their colony.
 Ants live and work together as a team in their colony.
-Ants are very cool and fascinating insects.
+Ants are very relaxed and fascinating insects.
 There are over 12,000 different species of ants that live all around the world.

 What type of ants live in your state?